mike-ward/mike-ward.github.io/tweetz.md

 title: Tweetz
 ---

+## After 13 years, the end has come.
+Twitter has disabled all third party applications including my inconsequential little application. 😥 It was fun while it lasted.
+Thanks to everyone who supported me over the years.

 Tweetz is a Windows 10 desktop twitter client.
 Its minimal design mimics gadget style applications.
 I use it to monitor current events and follow others in the developer community.

 [Download](https://github.com/mike-ward/tweetz/releases/latest).